solana-foundation/mucho/README.md

 ### balance

-Get an account's balances on all clusters
+Get an account's balances for all clusters.

 **Usage:**